andrewt3000/web_development/README.md

 Azure App Services to host the app. (node and front end)
 Database is hosted on [mongo db atlas](https://cloud.mongodb.com).

+The front end is served through node.
+This avoids cors issues because everything is served from the same domain.
+In dev environment, "npm start" starts web on port 3000, and node on port 4001, but there is a proxy for 4001 to 3000, which avoids cors issues in dev also.
+Ask Matt where is the proxy?

 ### Under Consideration
 #### serverless architectures
 Azure functions - can use http triggers and binding to do routing.